cobrbra/ICBioMark/README.md

 | GENE\_3      |     1011 |
 | GENE\_4      |      976 |
 | GENE\_5      |     1016 |

+These are the only two bits of data required to use ICBioMark.
+Your gene lengths data can contain values for far more genes than are observed in your dataset, and it’s not a huge problem if a couple of genes in a Whole-Exome Sequencing (WES) experiment are missing gene length information, but lots of missing values will cause issues with your model accuracy.
+Later versions of this package should be able to address missing gene length data.

+### Train/Val/Test and Training Matrix Construction

+## Getting Help

+Please do feel free to flag issues and requests on this repository.
+In dire need, you can try reaching me by [email](j.r.j.bradley@sms.ed.ac.uk), but I make no guarantees on speedy response via this route.

 What is special about using `README.Rmd` instead of just `README.md`?
 You can include R chunks like so: